SongmingFan123/EditorAI/README.md

-# TEMPLATE-base-repo

-# Add Users

-To add yourself to the repository, open a Pull Request modifying `COLLABORATORS`, entering your GitHub username in a newline.

-All Pull Requests must follow the Pull Request Template, with a title formatted like such `[Project Name]: <Descriptive Title>`
-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Project Description
+# Project Overview Description #

 Editor Ai is the all-in-one AI powered editing tool that accelerates and improves editing workflow for hyperlocal journalists.
 It aims to provide AI powered suggestions and an AI Chat Bot, correct grammer and syntax, and offer AP Style Book writing formating.

+## Project Technical Architecture ##

+Tech stack Frontend:

+Backend:

+3rd party services/APIs, if any

+# Instructions on Getting Started #

-## Prerequisites and Configuration
+## Prerequisites and Configuration ##

-## Getting Started

 First, run the development server: